Improved customer satisfaction. Superior payment experiences. Lower churn rates. Higher-value transactions. Increased cash flow. Greater revenue.

 4 ways to lower credit card processing fees

 Just because you’re in B2B, don’t assume that you will automatically pay the highest posted rates.
 There are ways to decrease some B2B credit card processing fees.
 Here are a few of them:

 - Negotiate with your payment processor

 1. Negotiate with your payment processor

 As you set up your merchant account with a payment processor (or vendor that offers payment processing software), you’ll have an opportunity to negotiate payment processing fees.
 Things like the size of your business and volume of sales (bigger and more is better), plus risk mitigation processes will all work in your favor as you discuss costs.
-Look over all of the fees associated with a partnership and ask which ones can be adjusted.
+Review all fees associated with a partnership and ask which ones can be adjusted.